camejiaf/finsense/README.md

 ### Demo Mode
 - Kicks in automatically when the API runs out of calls
 - Uses realistic fake data that rotates every hour
-- Shows a big "DEMO MODE" banner so you know what's up
+- Shows a "DEMO MODE" banner

 ### History Feature
-- Saves your last 10 analyses automatically
+- Saves your last analyses automatically
 - Compare different scenarios side by side
 - Export any previous analysis